History of applications of martingales in survival analysis

-As mentioned above, Richard Gill visited Copenhagen in 1980 and he was able to provide the proof of consistency and work out the detailed verifications of the general conditions for the asymptotic results in Andersen and Gill's (1982) \emph{Annals of Statistics} paper.
-It should be noted that N{\ae }s (1982), independently, published similar results under somewhat more restrictive conditions using discrete-time martingale results.
+As mentioned above, Richard Gill visited Copenhagen in 1980 and he was able to provide the proof of consistency and work out the detailed verifications of the general conditions for the asymptotic results in Andersen and Gill's \emph{Annals of Statistics} paper \cite{andersen-gill-1982}.
+It should be noted that N{\ae}s \cite{naes-1982}, independently, published similar results under somewhat more restrictive conditions using discrete-time martingale results.

 Obviously, the results mentioned above also hold for counting processes $ N_{i}(t)=I(T_{i}\leq t, D_i=1) $ derived from censored survival times and censoring indicators, $(T_{i}, D_i)$, but historically the result was first derived for the \textquotedblleft Andersen-Gill\textquotedblright\ recurrent events process.
-Andersen and Borgan (1985), see also Andersen et al.\ (1993, Chapter VII), extended these results to multivariate counting processes modelling the occurrence of several types of events in the same subjects.
+Andersen and Borgan \cite{andersen-borgan-1985}, see also \cite[Chapter VII]{andersen-et-al-1993}, extended these results to multivariate counting processes modelling the occurrence of several types of events in the same subjects.

-Later, Barlow and Prentice (1988) and Therneau, Grambsch and Fleming (1990) used the Doob-Meyer decomposition (\ref{cox-decomp}) to define \emph{martingale residuals}
+Later, Barlow and Prentice \cite{barlow-prentice-1988} and Therneau, Grambsch and Fleming \cite{therneau-grambsch-fleming-1990} used the Doob-Meyer decomposition (\ref{aalen:cox-decomp}) to define \emph{martingale residuals}